Mohamed-Ali7/alx-system_engineering-devops/0x00-shell_basics/README.md

 File 7-movethatfile: Move the file betty from /tmp/ to /tmp/my_first_directory.
 File 8-firstdelete: Delete the file betty is in /tmp/my_first_directory.
 File 9-firstdirdeletion: Delete the directory my_first_directory that is in the /tmp directory.
+File 10-back: changes the working directory to the previous one.